chijioke-ibekwe/spring-security-jwt/README.md

 - A postgres database running on `localhost:5431`, and
 - A pgAdmin UI running on `localhost:5050` for managing the database.

-- Using the `pgAdmin` interface or your `psql`, set up a database called starter.
+4. Using the `pgAdmin` interface or your `psql`, set up a database called starter.
 If you wish to name this database something different, do well to update the `application.yml` file with the correct database name.

-- Lastly, setup an env variable called `SECRET_KEY` whose value will be used in signing and decoding your jwt token.
+5. Lastly, setup an env variable called `SECRET_KEY` whose value will be used in signing and decoding your jwt token.

-- Go ahead and start building your own peculiar business logic, and implementing any customizations you desire.
+Go ahead and start customizing as you desire.

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [Spring Boot v3.1.2](https://www.mongodb.com/) - Spring Boot 3